-This first half of the intermediate-level course develops speaking, reading, and writing skills, while considering cultural themes.
-The activities and materials introduce modern history, literature, film, and music.
+This first half of the intermediate-level course develops speaking, reading and writing skills, while considering cultural themes.
+The activities and materials introduce modern history, literature, film and music.
 Written themes develop writing skills.
 Aural activities develop verbal skills.
-There are bi-weekly chapter tests, a midterm, and an end-of-semester exam, as well as a short essay in Italian.
-Two fifty-minute practice sessions are required weekly.
-Attendance at evening film showings (alternate weeks) is also required.
+There are biweekly chapter tests, a midterm and an end-of-semester exam, as well as a short essay in Italian.
+Two 50-minute practice sessions are required weekly.
+Attendance at evening film showings (alternate weeks) also is required.
 The class is conducted in Italian.
 Prerequisite: ITAL 111Y-112Y.
 Offered every year.

 This upper-level course, taught in Italian, provides an introduction to contemporary Italian literature in its historical context.
 The course deepens understanding of the Italian language through advanced analysis of grammar and syntax in literary texts.
 Beyond reading and discussion, coursework includes short response papers, a research paper, oral presentations and a final exam.
 Attendance at evening film showings is required.
 This course can be repeated for credit up to 1.0 Kenyon unit.
 Prerequisite: ITAL 213Y-214Y or equivalent.
 Offered every year.